romulodl/mfi/README.md

 ## Why did you do this?

 The PECL Trading extension is crap and not everyone wants to install it.
-I am building a trading bot which will need the SSL value as part of the calculation.
+I am building a trading bot which will need the MFI value as part of the calculation.